 The Raymond F. Kravis Center for the Performing Arts, located in West Palm Beach, Florida, is one of the premier performing arts centers in the Southeast with a growing national and international reputation.
 True to the spirit in which it was created, the Center is expanding programming by initiating projects on local, national and international levels.
-The world-class Kravis Center opened fully funded, with a total construction cost of $100 million, of which a remarkable $49 million came from private individuals and corporations.
+The world-class Kravis Center opened fully funded, with a total construction cost of $100 million dollars.
+Of the $100 million raised, a remarkable $82 million was from private sources, individuals and corporations, and $18 million from governmental sources.
 The Kravis Center is a success story that provides communities worldwide with an example of a thriving performing arts center and a major community and economic catalyst.
 Set on 10.6 acres of property at the highest point in the city, the Kravis Center includes four venues -- the 2,195-seat Alexander W. Dreyfoos, Jr. Concert Hall, the flexible 289-seat Rinker Playhouse, the 170-seat Helen K. Persson Hall and the outdoor Michael and Andrew Gosman Amphitheatre with a capacity for 1,400 patrons.
 The Center’s Cohen Pavilion houses the Weiner Banquet Center, The Picower Foundation Arts Education Center and The Elmore Family Business Center for the Arts, along with a five-level parking garage.

-After celebrating our 20th season the number of events hosted annually has grown to more than 800, with attendance of more than 500,000 patrons.
-Many regionally based arts organizations call the Kravis Center their home including Miami City Ballet, Palm Beach Opera, and the Palm Beach Pops.
-During the 2012-2013 season, the Kravis Center itself will present more than 350 performances featuring acclaimed artists from every discipline.
+For 25 years the number of events hosted annually has grown to more than 800, with attendance of more than 500,000 patrons.
+Many regionally based arts organizations call the Kravis Center their home including Miami City Ballet, and the Palm Beach Opera.
+During the 2016-2017 season, the Kravis Center itself will present more than 400 performances featuring acclaimed artists from every discipline.
 Established as a leading force in the social fabric of the community, its many outreach programs are as broad and varied as the community itself.
-To date, the Center has opened the door to the performing arts for more than 1.7 million school children as well as thousands of economically disadvantaged senior citizens, minorities and community groups.
+To date, the Center has opened the door to the performing arts for more than 2 million school children as well as minorities and community groups.